FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 18: View profile (Staff)**

-As a conference staff, I want to see my profile with something that signals that I'm the conference staff, so that users can also see that I've created the conference.
+As a conference staff, I want to see my profile with something that signals that I'm the conference staff, so that users can also see that I'm the one who created the conference.

 _User interface mockups_